Setting up test pyramid metrics for enterprise teams

 // Output normalized JSON for CI pipeline consumption

-CI Mitigation: Run the extraction script in a dedicated post-test job that depends on parallel test matrices.
-Use actions/upload-artifact or equivalent to pass raw reports without blocking the main pipeline.
+Run the extraction script in a dedicated post-test job that depends on parallel test matrices, then use actions/upload-artifact to pass raw reports without blocking the main pipeline.

 Threshold Enforcement & Coverage Guardrails